Forms IV and V (Years 10 and 11)

 Exam Board: AQA

-All students in the top science set will be entered for the three separate Science GCSEs.
+Separate Biology, Chemistry and Physics GCSEs All students in separate sets in Form V will be entered for the three Science GCSEs.
 This will not involve any extra Science lessons but will mean that content within the lessons will be covered at a faster pace.
-If a student is struggling it will be possible for them to move to the other Science GCSE course, where they will be accredited with a Combined Science GCSE worth two GCSEs.
+If a student is struggling it is more appropriate for them to be on the Combined Science course, worth two GCSEs.
 Much of the content is transferable as a large percentage of the work covered is common to both routes.
-All three GCSEs are assessed at the end of the year with six written papers in total, each 1 hour 45 minutes, taken at the end of the two year period.
-To replace controlled assessment (coursework), students are required to complete a set number of experiments, about which they could be asked in their papers.
-At the end of the course students are awarded a grade from 1-9 (9 being the highest).

 Biology